lambdakris/hydrald-park/frontend/README.md

 ## Dependencies

-Al was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
+The Frontend was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

 In order to get Alcaeus working with Angular the following dependencies had to be installed